Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: Conclusions

-For the globular cluster GC3, we calculated its dynamical trajectory and found the infall time from the initial point at distances $r_0=1$ kpc and $r_0=1.5$ kpc to the current position at $r_{GC3}=0.64$ kpc from center of the Galaxy.
-According to our results, in the case of weak self-interacting (the Gaussian regime) ULDM, the infall time of GC3 can attain the required value $T_{GC3}=12$ Gyr for ULDM boson mass $m\approx m_{low}$, provided that ULDM is non-interacting or has very small repulsive self-interaction.
-In the strongly-interacting ULDM (the Thomas-Fermi regime), there is no solution for the infall time be equal to $T_{GC3}$ if the starting position is $r_0\lesssim 1$ kpc.
-However, for larger values of $r_0$, the infall time could attain the required value for $m\gtrsim 10^{-21}$~eV.
+For the globular cluster GC3, we calculated its dynamical trajectory and found the infall time from the initial point at distances $r_0=1$ kpc and $r_0=1.5$ kpc to the current position at $r_{GC3}=0.64$ kpc from center of the Galaxy, see Fig.\ref{fig:trajectG} and Fig.\ref{fig:trajectTF}.
+According to our results, in the case of weakly self-interacting (the Gaussian regime) ULDM, the infall time of GC3 can attain the required value $T_{GC3}=12$ Gyr for a ULDM boson mass $m\gtrsim m_{low}$, provided that ULDM is non-interacting or has a very small repulsive self-interaction.
+In the strongly-interacting ULDM (the Thomas-Fermi regime), there is no solution for the infall time be equal to $T_{GC3}$ if the starting position is $r_0\lesssim 1.5$ kpc. {However, if the initial position of GC3 exceeds 1.5 kpc, then a sufficiently wide range of ULDM boson masses of order $10^{-21}$ eV is allowed, see Fig.\ref{fig:initialposition}.}

+To illustrate more clearly the impact of the damping term ($\xi \neq 0$), we plot the trajectory $r(t)$ of the globular cluster GC3 as a function of time in Fig.\ref{fig:damp_vs_no_damp} in two cases with and without a damping term.
+The inclusion of damping noticeably delays the orbital decay, leading to a significantly longer infall time compared to the case without damping.

+To further explore this effect, we fix the dark matter mass at $m = 4 \cdot 10^{-22}$~eV and analyze the time evolution of the orbital radius $r(t)$ for the globular cluster GC3 as a function of initial distance.
+The corresponding trajectories are shown in Fig.\ref{fig:r0_dif} for a range of initial positions $1~\text{kpc} < r_0 < 1.7~\text{kpc}$.
+As expected, clusters starting at larger radii require more time to reach the observed current position.
+For sufficiently large initial distances $r_0$, the infall time can match the required values even for higher dark matter masses $m$.
+In this case, viable solutions are not restricted to the Gaussian regime but can also be realized within the Thomas–Fermi regime.

+{Additionally, we considered the motion of GC3 on elliptic orbits and found that the orbital eccentricity is close to zero at the current position of GC3 for a fairly wide range of initial radial velocities, see Fig.~\ref{fig:dotr0}.}

+{Finally, we would like to note that our results rely on the input parameters derived from the analysis of astrophysical observations in \cite{Berezhiani:2023vlo,jardel2012dark,chavanis2019mass}, and we use the core-halo model to describe the density profile of the Fornax galaxy.
+For the ULDM model with the core size of $r_h \gtrsim 0.5$ kpc, our findings provide a robust estimate of the dynamical friction effect and may serve as a benchmark for further investigations. }